Gerrymandering: United States

 International election observers from the Organization for Security and Co-operation in Europe Office for Democratic Institutions and Human Rights, who were invited to observe and report on the 2004 national elections, expressed criticism of the U.S. congressional redistricting process and made a recommendation that the procedures be reviewed to ensure genuine competitiveness of Congressional election contests.

-In 2015, an analyst reported that the two major parties differ in the way they redraw districts.
-The Democrats construct coalition districts of liberals and minorities together with conservatives which results in Democratic-leaning districts.
-The Republicans tend to place liberals all together in a district, conservatives in others, creating clear partisan districts.

-In June 2019, the United States Supreme Court ruled in Lamone v.
+In June 2019, the United States Supreme Court ruled 5–4 in Lamone v.
 Benisek and Rucho v.
 Common Cause that federal courts lacked jurisdiction to hear challenges over partisan gerrymandering.

+In July 2025, states in the United States began considering mid-decade redistricting proposals.
+Following the 2024 elections, control of the U.S. House of Representatives was narrowly divided, prompting both major political parties to pursue strategies to maximize their representation ahead of the 2026 midterm elections.

+In some states, bipartisan gerrymandering is the norm.
+State legislators from both parties sometimes agree to draw congressional district boundaries in a way that ensures the re-election of most or all incumbent representatives from both parties.

+Racial gerrymandering

+With the civil rights movement and passage of the Voting Rights Act of 1965, federal enforcement and protections of suffrage for all citizens were enacted.
+Gerrymandering for the purpose of reducing the political influence of a racial or ethnic minority group was prohibited.
+After the Voting Rights Act of 1965 was passed, some states created "majority-minority" districts to enhance minority voting strength.
+This practice, also called "affirmative gerrymandering", was supposed to redress historic discrimination and ensure that ethnic minorities would gain some seats and representation in government.

 Venezuela

 Prior to the 26 September 2010 legislative elections, gerrymandering took place via an addendum to the electoral law by the National Assembly of Venezuela.
 In the subsequent election, Hugo Chávez's political party, the United Socialist Party of Venezuela drew 48% of the votes overall, while the opposition parties (the Democratic Unity Roundtable and the Fatherland for All parties) collectively drew 52% of the votes.
 However, due to the re-allocation of electoral legislative districts prior to the election, Chávez's United Socialist Party of Venezuela was awarded over 60% of the spots in the National Assembly (98 deputies), while 67 deputies were elected for the two opposition parties combined.